 Along the same lines, supplier diversity provides procurement and other parts of the contracting organization opportunities for referrals that more efficiently strengthen their vendor portfolios.

-In our upcoming 2018 State of Supplier Diversity Report, 53 percent of responding supplier diversity professionals say that one way they locate diverse suppliers is through other diverse suppliers.
+In our 2018 State of Supplier Diversity Reports, 53 percent of responding supplier diversity professionals say that one way they locate diverse suppliers is through other diverse suppliers.
 Smaller suppliers are more likely to refer diverse suppliers in other industries than a giant vendor would.

 Moreover, diverse suppliers won’t hesitate to recommend you, their trusted partner, to other businesses, thus creating more avenues for you to increase diverse spend.